Ottoman clothing: Tanzimat period

-During the 'Tanzimat' and 'Meşrutiyet' period in the 19th century, common people still wearing traditional clothing presented a great contrast with to administrators and the wealthy wearing 'redingot', jacket, waistcoat, boyunbağı (tie), 'mintan', sharp-pointed and high-heeled shoes.
+During the 'Tanzimat' and 'Meşrutiyet' period in the 19th century, common people still wearing traditional clothing presented a great contrast to the administrators and the wealthy wearing 'redingot', jacket, waistcoat, boyunbağı (tie), 'mintan', sharp-pointed and high-heeled shoes.

 Women's clothes of the Ottoman period in the 'mansions' and Palace courts included 'Entari', 'kuşak', 'şalvar', 'başörtü', and the 'ferace' of the 19th century without much change.

 In the 16th century, women wore two-layer long 'entari' and 'tül', velvet shawls, on their heads.
 Their outdoor clothing consisted of 'ferace' and 'yeldirme'.
 The simplification in the 17th century was apparent in an inner 'entari' worn under a short-sleeved, caftan-shaped outfit and a matching belt.

-Women's wear becoming more showy and extravagant accompanied adorned hair buns and tailoring.
+Women's wear became more showy and extravagant, accompanied by adorned hair buns and tailoring.
 Tailoring in its real sense began in this period.
 The sense of women's wear primarily began in large residential centers such as Istanbul and İzmir in the 19th century and women gradually began to participate in social life, along with the Westernization movement.
 Pera became the center of fashion and Paris fashions were followed by tailors of Greek and Armenian origin.
 In the period of Abdul Hamid II, the 'ferace' (a concealing outer robe shaped like a modestly cut version of the indoor dress) was replaced by 'çarşaf' of different styles.
 However, the rural sector continued to wear traditional clothing.